Stop! Your Lease Extension in Hersham Could Be FREE

 Godiva Mortgages A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-After unsuccessful correspondence with the landlord of her first floor flat in Hersham, Sophie commenced the lease extension process just as her lease was coming close to the all-important 80-year mark.
-The legal work completed in June 2010.
-The freeholder’s charges were negotiated to under 550 GBP.
+After protracted correspondence with the freeholder of her ground floor flat in Hersham, Courtney started the lease extension process as the eighty year threshold was rapidly advancing.
+The transaction completed in March 2015.
+The landlord’s charges were kept to an absolute minimum.

 Hersham case: